 Brass or bronze refinishing using a metal oxidation process is just one example of using a metal conversion system to transform the look and feel of your building.

-Contact Mid America Metals to learn about how you can save money and get the results you want using a custom metal refinishing service.
+Contact Mid America Specialty Services to learn about how you can save money and get the results you want using a custom metal refinishing service.